 - Avoiding moisturizers with sunscreen

-It’s important to note that tanning pills and supplements, such as lotions or pills do not work and maybe dangerous according to the FDA.
+It’s important to note that tanning pills and supplements, such as lotions or pills do not work and may be dangerous according to the FDA.

 Unlock the Secrets to Achieving Your Ideal Tan with This Comprehensive Checklist